Afghan Lawmakers Voice Alarm On Air Force As US Withdrawal Nears - UrduPoint

 "The feedback was that it will take some more time because they have to make the orders and it will take time to produce and ship to Afghanistan," he told a roundtable of the State Department Correspondents' Association.

+He said the air force was conducting 70 to 80 flights a day, "not just targeting the Taliban and terrorists but playing a vital role" in supplying areas cut off by land after insurgents gain ground.

-He said the United States has not yet delivered promised Black Hawk helicopters that could help upgrade the air force.
+The United States has not yet delivered promised Black Hawk helicopters that could help upgrade the air force, Afzaly added.

-The United States has invested more than $8 billion to develop Afghanistan's air force, which was virtually non-existent when the 2001 invasion toppled the Taliban after the September 11 attacks.
+Washington has invested more than $8 billion in developing Afghanistan's air force, which was virtually non-existent when the 2001 invasion toppled the Taliban after the September 11 attacks.

 The Pentagon confirmed Thursday that the United States in recent days has again used airpower to support Afghan forces against the Taliban, amid fears that the insurgents will make rapid gains or even take over after US troops leave at the end of next month.